 The SIPA Trustee will continue to pursue the return of monies received by BLMIS customers over and above their actual investment, for distribution to “net losers.”
 The SIPA Trustee understands that many “net winners” acted in good faith when they withdrew funds.
 Nevertheless, even if acting in good faith, BLMIS customers who withdrew more than they deposited are still in possession of funds that belong to other BLMIS customers and they must, if possible, return excess funds for distribution to those who lost all or a portion of their original BLMIS deposits.

-Certain parties disputed the SIPA Trustee’s “cash in, cash out” formula and pursued appeals at all levels that would seek to use the fictitious November 2008 BLMIS statements in determining the value of the claims.
+Certain parties disputed the SIPA Trustee’s “Cash In/Cash Out” formula and pursued appeals at all levels that would seek to use the fictitious November 2008 BLMIS statements in determining the value of the claims.
 The legal actions of these appellants were not only without any precedent or basis in law, but were also responsible for reducing and delaying distributions, especially to the hardest-hit of the BLMIS customers.

 On March 1, 2010, the United States Bankruptcy Court for the Southern District of New York granted the SIPA Trustee’s motion for an order denying customer claims for amounts listed on last customer statement and affirming the SIPA Trustee’s determination of net equity.
 On August 16, 2011, the United States Court of Appeals for the Second Circuit upheld the net equity methodology for determining the value of claims.
 Petitions for a panel rehearing of that decision, or, in the alternative, for rehearing en banc, were denied.
 Three petitions for writs of certiorari were filed with the Supreme Court of the United States requesting further review of the net equity decision.
 On June 4, 2012, one of the writs of certiorari was withdrawn, a result of settlement with the SIPA Trustee.
-On June 25, 2012, the Supreme Court refused to grant the petitions, thereby upholding the net equity methodology and resolving the matter.
+On June 25, 2012, the Supreme Court refused to grant the petitions, thereby allowing lower court decisions regarding the net equity methodology to stand and resolving the matter.